LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    :mailheader:`MIME-Version`, :mailheader:`Content-Type`,
    :mailheader:`Content-Disposition` and :mailheader:`Content-Length` headers.

-   The first parameter can be any object which supports :trait:`trait_each_sub`.
+   The first parameter ``data`` can be any object which supports `trait_each_sub`.
 This includes objects such as string, bytes and file.
-The second parameter is optional, but if given it will trigger a ``"filename="`` element to be added to the :mailheader:`Content-Disposition` header.
+The second parameter ``name`` is optional, but if given it will trigger the addition of a ``"filename="`` element to the :mailheader:`Content-Disposition` header.
 This controls the file name that the user agent will use to save a downloaded file.

    The subsequent keyword parameters control the following:

-   ``-type``
+   :param string -type:
-      This string indicates the value for the :mailheader:`Content-Type` header.
+      Indicates the value for the :mailheader:`Content-Type` header.
 If this is not specified and ``-skipProbe`` is not set to ``false``, then the incoming data will be lightly probed to determine what type of data it is.
       The following data types are automatically recognized: GIF, PDF, PNG, JPEG.
 Unrecognized data types are set to have the :mimetype:`application/octet-stream` content type.
-   ``-disposition``
+   :param string -disposition:
-      This string indicates the value for the :mailheader:`Content-Disposition` header.
+      Indicates the value for the :mailheader:`Content-Disposition` header.
 This value defaults to ``'attachment'``.
 The other possible value is ``'inline'``.
-   ``-charset``
+   :param string -charset:
       If given, this string will be appended to the :mailheader:`Content-Type` header as a ``";charset="`` component.
-   ``-skipProbe``
+   :param boolean -skipProbe:
-      This boolean parameter defaults to ``false``.
+      Defaults to ``false``.
 If set to ``true``, no content type probe will occur.
-   ``-noAbort``
+   :param boolean -noAbort:
-      This boolean parameter defaults to ``false``.
+      Defaults to ``false``.
 This means that `sendFile` will abort by default after the data is delivered to the client.
 Set this parameter to ``true`` in order to prevent the abort.
-   ``-chunkSize``
+   :param integer -chunkSize:
-      This parameter sets the size of the buffer with which the data is read and sent to the client.
+      Sets the size of the buffer with which the data is read and sent to the client.
 This mainly has a benefit when sending physical file data as it controls the memory usage.
 This value defaults to ``65535``, the result of the `fcgi_bodyChunkSize` method.
-   ``-monitor``
+   :param -monitor:
       An object can be given to monitor the send process.
 Whatever object is given here will have its invoke method called for each chunk sent.
 The invoke will be passed the bytes object for the current chunk as well as an